tyrelh/notes/README.md

 Here is where I try to gather some of my thoughts.

-If you have landed here when not take a look at my site [tyrelh.github.io](https://tyrelh.github.io)
+If you have landed here why not take a look at my site [tyrelh.github.io](https://tyrelh.github.io)